Alcohol Addiction Treatment

 However, a major challenge for those struggling with substance abuse is a lack of meaning in life, which ultimately leads to a variety of health issues and recovery concerns.

-At the Phoenix Recovery and Counseling Centers we offer individualized treatment programs for addiction recovery to help you or your loved one learn how to quit alcoholism.
+At the Phoenix Recovery Center we offer individualized treatment programs for addiction recovery to help you or your loved one learn how to quit alcoholism.
 In addition, we know and understand the science of chemical dependency with its associated neurological changes and its impact upon the pleasure system, emotions, learning, memory, motivation, and most importantly, the ability to exercise choice.
 We know and understand the biological and psychological science that support treatments in trauma, emotional disorders, and other mental health concerns.